lemonmade/quilt/documentation/craft.md

 // This is a "module augmentation", which teaches other libraries that
-// this hook exists, even though it doesn’t exist in the core library. declare module '@quilted/sewing-kit' {
+// this hook exists, even though it doesn’t exist in the core library.
+// @quilted/sewing-kit is the module that provides all the basic types
+// that Craft relies on for generating configuration and steps. declare module '@quilted/sewing-kit' {
   // This looks a little strange; it is an augmentation of an existing
   // TypeScript interface in the `@quilted/sewing-kit` package.
 There are